jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 When the cursor passes over an element of the map, a tooltip, grouping together different information, appears and follows the movements.

-When clicking on an element, the map zooms on it while listening to the change of route of the router (function zoom()).
+When clicking on an element, the map zooms on it while listening to the change of route of the router (function zoom(), change the slug :code).
 I opted to use the route, because a user can arrive on the site directly on a details page, and the map must be able to zoom even without interaction.

 <h2>Animations :</h2>